Zac-dot/Zac-dot.github.io/about.md

 title: About
 permalink: /about/
 ---
-# Hey!
+# Hey!👋️

 Hey there, I'm Xander Thompson!

 Here's a few things about me:
-- I'm a 5th year Computer Science Student
+- Im currently a Software Engineer during the day
 - Big fan of technology, specially older technology
 - Recently I've been exploring GUIs and self-hosting
 - Know Java, C++, and Python basics
-- Really into rhythm games, specifically Groove Coaster
+- Really into rhythm games, specifically Sound Voltex (SDVX)
 - Also likes playing video games in general, reading long articles, walks at midnight and more.

 Feel free to contact me via the links here or in my contact information